Beef Enchiladas

 adding cheese and enchilada sauce to the tortillas

-Place it seam-side down in the pan, and repeat with the remaining tortillas, nestling each one against the last.
-(You’ll have two rows of 5 enchiladas.)
+Roll it up snugly, then place it seam-side down in the pan.
+Repeat with the remaining tortillas, nestling each one next to the last.
+You’ll end up with two rows of five enchiladas.

 rolled enchiladas arranged in the baking dish

-Spoon the remaining sauce over the rolled tortillas and sprinkle with the remaining cheese.
-(I like to sprinkle the cheese over the center of each row of enchiladas, rather than all over, so that the tortillas are partially exposed during baking.)
+Spoon the remaining sauce evenly over the enchiladas, then sprinkle with the rest of the cheese.
+I like to sprinkle the cheese down the center of each row rather than covering everything—this way, some of the tortillas stay exposed and get a nice, slightly crisp texture in the oven.

 enchiladas covered with sauce and cheese

-Bake until the sauce bubbles and the cheese is melted, about 15 minutes.
+Bake until the sauce is bubbling and the cheese is melted, about 15 minutes.
+Let it sit for a few minutes to set, then grab a plate and dig in!

 Baking dish of bubbling enchiladas.